 The 2014 subject was Women’s Health and the winner was Professor Hilary Critchley, Professor of Reproductive Medicine at the University of Edinburgh.
 Professor Critchley's work has made major impacts on women’s health and has reinvigorated academic gynaecology, ensuring a crucial area of Scottish scientific pre-eminence is enhanced.

 The Sir Robin MacLellan Annual Travel Award (£3,000) is intended to contribute towards the travel costs to a Conference/Symposium to enable the research worker, in receipt of a Tenovus Scotland grant, who has made an outstanding contribution, based on their Final Report, to present a paper.
 The research work must be carried out in Scotland.

-The 2012 Sir Robin MacLellan Travel Award (based on the researchers Final Report) was awarded to Dr Sarah Coulthurst of the University of Dundee for her research into the 'Use of molecular approaches to investigate how pathogenic bacterium, Serratia marcesens, causes disease.'
+The 2012 Sir Robin MacLellan Travel Award was awarded to Dr Sarah Coulthurst of the University of Dundee for her research into the 'Use of molecular approaches to investigate how pathogenic bacterium, Serratia marcesens, causes disease.'

 The Lady Illingworth Trust Prize Award to be awarded periodically to a person or persons who are thought to have made an outstanding contribution to the understanding of the disabilities which affect the elderly.

 In December 1996, the first Award was made to Dr R A Kenny MD FRCP FRCPI (now Professor) for her work carried out in the Department of Medicine (Geriatrics) University of Newcastle.
 This was followed in 2001 by Professor Marion McMurdo at the University of Dundee and in 2008 by Professor Peter Langhorne at Glasgow Royal Infirmary and Professor John B Young at the Bradford Institute for Health Research.